Mali PM forced to quit as army strengthens grip

 Despite France's desire to see military action against Islamist groups that include al Qaeda's North African wing, AQIM, the United States and the United Nations have expressed concern, saying the plan lacks necessary detail.

-The United Nations said on Monday that Mali was "one of the potentially most explosive corners of the world".
+The United Nations warned on Monday that Mali was "one of the potentially most explosive corners of the world".

 "Discussions at the Security Council were already difficult.
 Now they are even more so," said a Bamako-based diplomat.